Republic FC Stadium: Design

 Approval for a new Sacramento Stadium at The Railyards site was given in 2016.
 The working stadium design for the expansion bid to MLS was unveiled in April 2019.
 It was designed with a closed bowl to have separate stands on different sides, creating a distinct character for each one, reminiscent of St James' Park.
 The seating was to feature the steepest grade in the league, as well as an untiered east side that would have borne similarities to Westfalenstadion's Yellow Wall.

 In April 2022, a new release of renderings showed a pared down stadium with four free-standing stands at each side of the pitch.
 No roof structure is present.
 Main circulation around the stadium is at ground level, but there are connectors between all four stands at an elevated level.

+By late March 2026, Wilton Rancheria and Sacramento Republic FC announced that Republic Stadium at The Railyards will be constructed as a 20,000+ seat soccer-first venue, forgoing the original plans to grow through phased expansion and building out the whole stadium during the current construction period.

 Major events

 College soccer

 On October 14, 2020, the NCAA announced that the stadium would host the semifinals and finals of the NCAA College Cup soccer tournament in 2024 and 2025; the men's tournament in 2024 and the Women's College Cup in 2025.
 However, when stadium construction was halted in 2021, these events were moved to WakeMed Soccer Park, home of fellow USL Championship club North Carolina FC.